merhawi2010/mer/README.md

 ## Website Performance Optimization portfolio project

-###Introduction
+### Introduction
-This is the fifth project for [front end web development Nano Degree](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001) at the Udacity.
+This is the fifth project for [Front End Web Development Nano Degree](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001) at the Udacity.
 The main aim is to optimize the online portfolio and achieve a score of at least 90 ([pageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/)) for both mobile and desktop users.
 Hence the critical rendering path was optimized using different techniques thought during the course.

-To get started, check out the repository and inspect the code.

 ### How to run the Portfolio
 The entire optimized portfolio is hosted at GitHub.
 The page can be accessed from [this link](https://merhawi2010.github.io).
 To inspect the code please clone the portfolio from my GitHub repository at  ```https://github.com/merhawi2010/merhawi2010.github.io.git```